Illawarra & Shoalhaven

-Jenny Romanczukiewicz has completed accredited lymphoedema training in lower limb, upper limb, genital and breast lymphoedema management via Macquarie University ALERT program.
+Jenny Romanczukiewicz has completed accredited lymphoedema training in head and neck, leg, arm, genital and breast lymphoedema management via Macquarie University ALERT program.
 She is accredited via the Australasian Lymphoedema Association, AHPRA registered physiotherapist and a member of the Australian Physiotherapy Association (APA).
 Jenny is also a member of the cancer, palliative care and lymphoedema APA special interest group.
 Read more about our team.

 What is lymphoedema physiotherapy?

 Lymphoedema physiotherapy involves complex lymphoedema therapy (CLT) in combination with traditional physiotherapy including stretching, strengthening, fatigue management and education.
 CLT is a holistic and often multidisciplinary care approach that is considered best practise management for lymphoedema.

 CLT involves an intensive reduction phase to reduce limb size and improve tissue condition.
 Once this is achieved, clients move into a maintenance phase where long term management strategies are used to prevent deterioration of condition.
 CLT is individualised and may not require all components but can involve the following:

 - Massage (manual lymphatic drainage)

 - Compression therapy (bandaging, wraps, pumps and/or garments)

 - Kinesiology taping